bthachdev/crystal-design-patterns/README.md

 Crystal Design Patterns
 ===========
-This is examples of Design Patterns in Crystal
+This is examples of Design Patterns in Crystal language

 Creation Patterns:
 - Abstract Factory Pattern